- Most frequently used documentation sections

 If you encountered database corruption, you can restore the last good backup or drop builds history and users, but preserve the settings, see Migrating to an External Database#Switching to Another Database.

 This error can occur with an MS SQL or Sybase database.
 In this case we recommend increasing the transaction log for the TeamCity database.
 The log size can be 1 - 16 GB depending on the number of build agents in the system and the number of tests all agents report daily.

 This error can occur with a MySQL database.
 The error indicates that the database has run out of free space either on the disk where the database files are located or in the temp directory.

 Unable to extend ... segment ... in tablespace ...

 This error can occur with an Oracle database.
 The error indicates that Oracle could not obtain more space for a table or an index as the database has run out of space on the disk or the specified quotas are insufficient.

-teamcity-server.log reports that the unsupported "NOCOUNT" option is enabled on the MS SQL database server.
-Contact your DBA to disable the setting as described here.
+To resolve the issue, contact your DBA to disable the setting as described here.

 Database character set/collation-related problems

 TeamCity reports character set/collation mismatch error: database tables/columns have a character set or collation that is not the same as the default character set or collation in your database schema.